Proof Artifact Co-training for Theorem Proving with Language Models

 We run theorem-proving evaluations on our held-out \texttt{test} set, comprising \(3071\) theorems.
 Since the split was conducted by theorem name, the proofs of these theorems never appear in the training data.
 For each theorem in the test set, we set the runtime environment to the location where the theorem is proved in the source code, preventing the use of theorems defined later in \texttt{mathlib} and ensuring that we never derive circular proofs.
-We run the proof search algorithm using either the \texttt{tidy} or the \texttt{gptf} backend.
-In all of our experiments, we use a maximum width of \(w_{\operatorname{max}}=16\), a maximum depth of \(d_{\operatorname{max}}=128\), a maximum budget of \(512\) iterations of the outer loop, a timeout of \(5\) seconds per tactic execution, and a global timeout of \(600\) seconds per theorem.
-Because sampling candidates from our models over the OpenAI API is much slower (\(\approx 1\) second) than querying the constant \texttt{baseline} oracle (instantaneous), the \texttt{baseline} proof search runs through many more rounds of proof search than \texttt{gptf} before timeout.
+We compare against existing proof automation In Lean by also evaluating the tactics \texttt{refl}, which attempts to prove statements via definitional equality, and \texttt{tidy}, which conducts a greedy depth-first search using a fixed list of tactics at each step.
+We re-implement \texttt{tidy} as a special case of our best-first search algorithm using an oracle which always emits the same list of tactics, and so henceforth refer to it as \texttt{tidy-bfs}.
+In all of our experiments, we use a maximum width of \(w_{\operatorname{max}}= 16\), a maximum depth of \(d_{\operatorname{max}}=128\), a maximum budget of \(512\) iterations of the outer loop, a timeout of \(5\) seconds per tactic execution, and a global timeout of \(600\) seconds per theorem.
+Because sampling completions from our models is much slower (\(\approx 1\) second) than querying the constant \texttt{tidy-bfs} oracle (instantaneous), the \texttt{tidy-bfs} search runs many more iterations than \texttt{gptf} before timeout.

-We report the percentage of theorems proved from the held-out test set.
-As these evaluations are noisy, we average over three evaluation runs when reporting the pass rate (\ie percentage of theorems proved).
+We report the pass-rate (\ie percentage of theorems proved) from the randomly-chosen held-out test set, following ~\citep{DBLP:journals/corr/Whalen16}, \citep{bansal2019holist}, and others.
+We provide an alternative pass-rate at the end of this section, using theorems added to \texttt{mathlib} after our dataset was collected.
+We average over three evaluation runs when reporting the pass rate.

-\subsection{Effect of co-training vs pre-training}
+\subparagraph{Effect of co-training vs pre-training}

-The main focus of our experiments consists in comparing the effects of pre-training and co-training with the \texttt{mix1} and \texttt{mix2} datasets.
-We pre-train using the methodology described above (potentially sequentially pre-training twice, first on \texttt{WebMath}, and then on a PACT dataset).
-When co-training we simply concatenate and shuffle the datasets together without applying any particular weight to a given dataset.
+We first study the effects of pre-training versus co-training with the \texttt{mix1} and \texttt{mix2} datasets.
+We pre-train using the methodology described above (potentially pre-training first on \texttt{WebMath}, and then on a PACT dataset in sequence).
+For co-training, we simply concatenate and shuffle the datasets together without applying any particular weight to a given dataset.